 MAutoPan (Panning) Tips For Producers

-Now, keep in mind panning movements can be done natively within your DAW all you’d have to do is automate the panning parameter.
-This is easy to do but a plugin like Mautopan makes this process a lot easier and allows you to get some very unique panning movements without drawing in a lot of automation.
+Now, keep in mind panning movements can be done natively within your DAW using automation.
+However, a plugin like Mautopan makes this process a lot easier.
+Furthermore, Mautopan allows you to obtain unique panning movements without drawing in a lot of automation.

-First, figure out what you want to pan/give movement to.
-If you’re doing trap production, this is probably going to be your hi-hats, snares, and other percussion elements.
+If you’re doing trap production, this is probably going to be your hi-hats, snares, and other percussion elements, maybe some synths.

-Second, load the plug-in onto your channel of choice, set up your depth, rate, and other creative parameters, and use your ears…listen.
+Set up your depth, rate, and other creative parameters, and use your ears…listen for accuracy and detail.

-Third, for control, you’ll want to use the step sequencer or automate the wet/dry knob (depth) as this will stop the creative movement from sounding stagnant.
+For control, you’ll want to use the step sequencer or automate the wet/dry knob (depth).
+This will stop the creative movement from sounding stagnant which will result in boring the listener.

 Advanced Panning Tips For Producers Using MAutoPanMB